LADSoft/OrangeC/doc/adl.md

 can match any other address mode with a class 'rm8'.
 Including the one in the first example.
 If there are other address modes with a class 'rm8' they could potentially match the input as well.

 the coding `Coding="*'mand' 0x40+'reg.B'+'R'+'W':8 'op' 3:2 'mod':3 'reg.Ord':3"` in the first example optionally encodes an attribute variable called 'mand' if it exists.
 Then it takes the register variable and encodes the sum of its 'B' attribute with the 'R' and 'W' attributes given at an enclosing scope, e.g. an Opcode or Operand node is expected to specify these.
 That is streamed as an 8-bit quantity.
 Then the 'op' attribute is streamed (its size ias specified at a higher level)  followed by the number 3 in two bits, the mod attribute in 3 bits, and the Ord attribute on the register in 3 bits.
-Note that the sum of the number of its is a multiple of 8.   mand has a size attribute of 8 in this adl file, as does op.
+Note that the sum of the number of bits is a multiple of 8 because this processor has instructions that are byte-oriented.
+On other processors including risc processors the number of bits may be a multiple of 16 or even 32, because instructions are a multiple of this size.   mand has a size attribute of 8 in this adl file, as does op.

 In a final example: